-Why didn’t anyone tell me my baby girl is now a toddler girl?
+Why didn’t anyone tell me my baby girl is entering toddlerhood?

 When exactly did this happen?
 Where was I?
 (In the kitchen doing the dishes, most likely.)

 There wasn’t a certificate to mark the transition.
 Like: Congratulations, Harper Lane!
 You’ve successfully completed the Baby Course of Life.
 You are now a Toddler (watch out for those stairs and good luck navigating zippers).